 Supreme Court actions of note at its conference yesterday included:

 - Criminal case grant-and-holds.
-There were three criminal case grant-and-holds: one waiting for the finality of last month’s opinion in People v.
-Reyes, one more on hold for People v.
-Lynch (see here), and one more waiting for an opinion in People v.
-Mitchell (see here).
+There were two criminal case grant-and-holds: one more waiting for a decision in People v.
+Lynch (see here), and one on hold for both People v.
+Mumin (see here), which was argued on the late-May calendar, and People v.
+Salazar (see here).